MintMCP

 8. Obot Platform

 Obot combines gateway functionality with MCP catalog management and agent orchestration in a Kubernetes-native platform.
-The $35M seed funding announcement signals strong investor confidence in their comprehensive approach.

 Where Obot Fits Best